SurajChoudhary/My-Tickets/README.md

 MyTickets also uses a RESTful API namely Rotten Tomatoes for fetching movie informations.

-For the client side programming HTML, CSS, Javascript and JQuery are used for making a clean and intera- ctive UI.
+For the client side programming HTML, CSS, Javascript and JQuery are used for making a clean and interactive UI.
 Used Bootstrap for enchanced look and user experience.